aditdamodaran/portfolio/src/pages/index.md

 aboutme:
   title: Heya!
 I’m Adit.
   description1: >
     I enjoy building software for the web.
 I’m also a photographer, writer, and avid roadtripper.
-I most recently worked as an Economist at Hopper, but am looking for my next opportunity a bit early due to Covid-19.
+I most recently worked as an Economist at Hopper.
   description2: >
     I graduated from the University of Chicago in Dec.
 2019 with a B.A. in Economics and a specialization in Data Science.
 I'm working on my Master’s in Computer Science at the Georgia Institute of Technology.
   description3: >